How to create C-suite comms that boost your approval rating

 "Less than two in ten employees agree that leadership communicates effectively with the rest of the organization. "

-The CEO of a large enterprise may not have the ability to connect personally with every employee, but that doesn’t mean he can’t be seen or heard.
+The CEO of a large enterprise may not have the ability to connect personally with every employee, but that doesn’t mean they can’t be seen or heard.
 And the value of this contribution should not be overlooked.

 As our workplaces become more dispersed and the world continues to change at pace, the need for strong, visible leaders to unite employees under a common vision becomes ever more critical.
 More than ever, we need leaders to step up and show us the way forward with internal communications that engage and inspire.